dtcenter/MET/docs/Users_Guide/reformat_point.rst

 5. The **-config** file option is the configuration file to be used.

-6. The **-qc** flags option specifies a comma-separated list of quality control (QC) flags, for example "0,1".
-This should only be applied if grid_mapping is set to "goes_imager_projection" and the QC variable exists.
+6. The **-goes_qc** flags option specifies a comma-separated list of quality control (QC) flags, for example "0,1".
+Only used if grid_mapping is set to "goes_imager_projection" and the QC variable exists.
+Note that the older **-qc** option name is also supported.

-7. The **-adp adp_file_name** option provides an additional Aerosol Detection Product (ADP) information on aerosols, dust, and smoke.
+7. The **-adp adp_filename** option provides an additional Aerosol Detection Product (ADP) information on aerosols, dust, and smoke.
 This option is ignored if the requested variable is not AOD ("AOD_Dust" or "AOD_Smoke") from GOES16/17.
 The gridded data is filtered by the presence of dust/smoke.
-If -qc options are given, it's applied to QC of dust/smoke, too (First filtering with AOD QC values and the second filtering with dust/smoke QC values).
+If -goes_qc options are given, it's applied to QC of dust/smoke, too (First filtering with AOD QC values and the second filtering with dust/smoke QC values).

 8. The **-method type** option specifies the regridding method.
 The default method is UW_MEAN.

-9. The **-gaussian_dx n** option defines the distance interval for Gaussian smoothing.
+9. The **-gaussian_dx n** option specifies the distance interval for Gaussian smoothing.
 The default is 81.271 km.
-Ignored if the method is not GAUSSIAN or MAXGAUSS.
+Only used if the method is GAUSSIAN or MAXGAUSS.

-10. The **-gaussian_radius** n option defines the radius of influence for Gaussian interpolation.
+10. The **-gaussian_radius** n option specifies the radius of influence for Gaussian interpolation.
 The default is 120.
-Ignored if the method is not GAUSSIAN or MAXGAUSS.
+Only used if the method is GAUSSIAN or MAXGAUSS.

 11. The **-prob_cat_thresh string** option sets the threshold to compute the probability of occurrence.
 The default is set to disabled.
 This option is relevant when calculating practically perfect forecasts.